CHAPTER 1

 Darcy nodded enthusiastically.
 “Oh yeah, she does.
 He’s like the hottest guy in school.”

 Theresa arched her eyebrows.
-She now was on a mission to educate these girls a little bit about boys.
+She was now on a mission to educate these girls a little bit about boys.
 “How long does this paper need to be?”

 “As long as we want,” answered Liz.
 “We’ve got until 4:30, then I gotta go pick up my sister.
 But, that should be enough time.”

 Theresa didn’t try to stifle her snicker.
-“You want to know about my life in two hours…no wait,” she consulted her watch.
+“You want to know about my life in two hours…no, wait,” she consulted her watch.
 “Ninety-five minutes now?”

 The girls gave blank expressions.

 “How about this.
-I was born during a wild fire, my parents swapped spouses, I moved more times than I can count, I went to college, lived with a man thirty-five years my senior, gave a baby up for adoption, taught school, wrote for a newspaper, had two more children but raised many more.
+I was born during a wildfire, my parents swapped spouses, I moved more times than I can count, I went to college, lived with a man thirty-five years my senior, gave a baby up for adoption, taught school, wrote for a newspaper, had two more children but raised many more.
 How’s that?”
-She held a straight-face waiting for a response.
+She held a straight face, waiting for a response.

 They stared back at her.